Campus-Division-Smart-Technology-Team/AskAlfred/README.md

 Alfred uses a **Chain of Responsibility pattern** via the `QueryManager`:

-1. **Preprocessing**: Extracts buildings, business terms, and analyzes query complexity
+1. **Preprocessing**: Extracts buildings, business terms, and analyses query complexity
 2. **Intent Classification**: NLPIntentClassifier predicts intent with confidence score
 3. **Handler Selection**: Each handler declares a `priority` (lower number = higher priority)
 4. **Execution**: The `QueryManager` sequentially checks each handler's `can_handle()` method